yash91sharma/plutus/README.md

 Plutus is free to use:

-- **No Ads**: Your financial data is not used to serve advertisements.
+- **No Ads**: Your financial data is not used to serve advertisements
-- **No Revenue from Your Data**: No monetization of your personal information.
+- **No Revenue from Your Data**: No monetization of your personal information
-- **No Third-Party Sharing**: Your financial data is not sold, shared, or provided to external parties.
+- **No Third-Party Sharing**: Your financial data is not sold, shared, or provided to external parties
-- **No Tracking or Profiling**: No user profiles are built for marketing or commercial purposes.
+- **No Tracking or Profiling**: No user profiles are built for marketing or commercial purposes

 ---